roroettg/ngx-blockly/README.md

     maxInstances?: object; // Map from block types to maximum number of blocks of that type that may be created.
 Undeclared types default to Infinity. media?: string; // Path from page (or frame) to the Blockly media directory.
 Defaults to "https://blockly-demo.appspot.com/static/media/" oneBasedIndex?: boolean; // If true list and string operations should index from 1, if false index from 0.
-Defaults to true. readonly?: boolean; // If true, prevent the user from editing.
+Defaults to true. readOnly?: boolean; // If true, prevent the user from editing.
 Supresses the toolbox and trashcan.
 Defaults to false. rtl?: boolean; // If true, mirror the editor (for Arabic or Hebrew locales).
 Defaults to false. scrollbars?: boolean; // Sets whether the workspace is scrollable or not.
 Defaults to true if the toolbox has categories, false otherwise sounds?: boolean; // If false, don't play sounds (e.g. click and delete).
 Defaults to true.